How To Care For Sensitive Skin And Create A Skincare Routine That’s Right For You

-Below I’ll break down all the facts about sensitive skin, share some dermatologist-recommended tips for caring for it, and help you curate a personalized skincare routine that’s just right for your sensitive skin.
+Below, I’ll break down everything you need to know about sensitive skin, share some dermatologist-recommended products for sensitive skin, and create a personalized skincare routine to manage sensitive skin.

 What is sensitive skin?